gohugoio/hugo/docs/content/en/content-management/urls.md

 : the 4-digit year

 `:month`
+: the 2-digit month (zero padded)

+`:monthnopad`
-: the 2-digit month
+: the 2-digit month with no zero padding

 `:monthname`
 : the name of the month

 `:day`
+: the 2-digit day (zero padded)

+`:daynopad`
-: the 2-digit day
+: the 2-digit day with no zero padding

 `:weekday`
 : the 1-digit day of the week (Sunday = 0)